andrewhercules/andrewhercules.github.io/_posts/2018-05-12-why-i-avoid-demographic-details-in-my-personas.md

 To overcome this issue, I decided to remove most of the demographic details when I created the [high-fidelity persona for the new graduate user](/assets/docs/portfolio/financial-services-training-app/financial_training_graduate_user_persona.pdf).
 Instead, I relied on iconography to better communicate insights rather than using a demographic detail that could be open to interpretation or misconstrued.
 For example, instead of listing a location, I included icons about travel patterns to demonstrate why some users wanted a flexible learning system with modules that could be downloaded and completed offline.

-I opted to keep the degree and school information in the persona as my analysis found that graduates from non-Russell Group universities were likely to complete the training sooner.
-This was motivated by their belief that  their degree would prevent them from landing a permanent contract at the end of their initial one-year graduate placement contract.
+I opted to keep the degree and school information in the persona as my analysis of existing employee data found that graduates from non-Russell Group universities were likely to complete the training sooner.
+This was motivated by their belief that their degree could prevent them from landing a permanent contract at the end of their initial one-year graduate placement contract.

-So what did this experience teach me?
+So what's my take-away message from this experience?

 Demographic details can be very helpful.
-Sometimes you need to include them.
+And yes, sometimes you need to include them.

 But if possible, try and use other data and insights to communicate the same idea, as suggested in Indi's article.